 This blog shares some insights on how to best overcome some of the challenges in adopting ITIL – the IT service management (ITSM) best practice framework – and its processes.
 These are based on my experiences and I also offer some success “keys” that could help other people to succeed with their ITIL adoption initiatives.
+They also apply in enterprise service management scenarios.

 Recognizing the need for organizational change

-The adoption of ITIL best practice will usually require organizational change – related to the existing IT culture and with the people who will be affected.
+The adoption of ITIL best practice will usually require organizational change management – related to the existing IT culture and with the people who will be affected.
 And thus, ITIL adoption is a challenging project for most project managers, and the organizations involved, due to the difficulties of people change management.

 It’s worth dealing with the difficulties though, as a successful ITIL adoption can bring about many benefits including: